 Blogs like Negra bohemian, Wealthy Single Mommy, and Tai Travels, are just a few of the blogs out there that show how the typical broke down single mom narrative has transformed into a narrative of limitless possibilities for single mom households all over the world.

 Single moms can literally give their children the world and you would be damned to get in their way.

-The Advantage Of Nomad Life As A Single Mom
+The Advantage Of Living The Traveling Single Mom Life

-There are so many advantages to the nomad life.
+There are so many advantages to living the traveling single mom life.
 Let me break it down for you.

 1. No Bra Or Pants

 Y’all!
 I am sitting here right now writing this blog post while in my bed in beautiful Mexico with no pants or bra on and a fresh cookie and glass of milk right beside me.
 Can you say dream life?

 I don’t know many jobs that will allow you to show up braless and pantless.
 Well… I could name a few but still… this digital nomad life is the dream.
 I try to avoid putting a bra and pants on at all costs.

 I haven’t even got out of bed this morning much less had to jump in my car and sit in traffic while trying to get to a job I absolutely hate.
 It is hard to believe how much of my life used to be sitting in traffic and now I don’t even own a car.

 If I want, I can choose to go to a local coffee shop to work but my favorite place to work is in my very comfy bed.